hangrybear666/fiscalismia-backend/README.md

 # Fiscalismia Backend
 Background Service handling the Fiscalismia infrastructure.
 Fiscalismia is a Web Service for visualizing, analyzing, aggregating, importing and exporting personal finance data.
 Data can consist of variable and fixed costs, income, sales and investments.
-Advanced capabilities are available for synthesizing supermarket grocery deals.
+Advanced capabilities are available for dynamically updating supermarket grocery deals via web automation scraping data from supermarket websites.

 ## Technical Overview

 fiscalismia-backend consists of an express server running a REST API.
-Requests from the frontend are rooted through an nginx reverse proxy to a cloud-hosted scale-to-zero PostgreSQL database on Neon.tech.
+Requests from the frontend are handled by the backend's REST API querying data from a postgres db.
+The database runs within a docker container for development.
 JWT tokens are used for authentication.
+Local Browser Storage for Session Cookies.
 The REST API is designed with full CRUD operations in mind, allowing for dynamic user input, sanitized before being commited to the db.
+In production, we use a cloud-hosted scale-to-zero PostgreSQL database on Neon.tech with a generous free tier.
+The backend is built in a continuous integration pipeline, tested, scanned for vulnerabilities and published as a docker image to a public docker registry for later deployment in your environment of choice.

 ## Table of Contents